 In 2011, Ester’s debut novel Antelopes was published to great critical acclaim.
 Based on Ester’s own experiences, Antelopes tells the story of two teenage girls, Astrid and Ellen, the closest of friends in spite of their differences.
 But Ellen gradually starts loosing her bearings and Astrid stands powerless as she witnesses her best friend’s downfall.

-Her book, My dad, Ann-Christine – the memory of a secret (Min pappa Ann-Christine, 2014) is a story based on her own reality, and how much do we really know about our parents?
+Her book, My father Ann-Christine – the memory of a secret (Min pappa Ann-Christine) is a story based on her own reality, and how much do we really know about our parents?
 In the year of 2010, 58-year-old priest and father of three, Åke Roxberg comes out as Ann-Christine, who today lives as a woman.
 This is the daughter Esther‘s story about what happens when you suddenly have a father named Ann-Christine.
-The book was nominated as Book of the year at the QX Gaygala 2015.
+The book was nominated as Book of the year at the QX Gaygala.